Performance

 Performance Measures

-NUHS students may fail to graduate for a variety of non-academic reasons including but not limited to: student illness or death, family issues, program transfer, etc. The graduation rates reflect 150% of the normal time to completion.
+The majority of NUHS students complete the programs they start.
+However, some students do not graduate due to a variety of academic or non-academic reasons, including but not limited to: student illness or death, family issues, program transfer, etc.

 Default Rates

-The most recent federal loan default rate, as reported by the Department of Education, was in September 2019, which calculated a default rate of 0.5% for National University borrowers.
-The Department of Education maintains a listing of the cohort default rate for all postsecondary schools here.
-We are proud of our consistently low default rates that show that our graduates are able to make their repayment obligations.
+The Department of Education maintains a listing of the cohort default rate for all postsecondary schools.
+We are proud of our consistently low default rates, which show that our graduates are able to meet their repayment obligations.
+The federal loan default rates, as reported for the past three years (2023, 2024, 2025), were all 0.0%.

 Placement Rates and Professional Success